stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-pdb/add-pdb.md

     ![replicas values](images/replicas-values.png)

-    Make sure **autoscaling** is `enabaled: false`, or you can scale up the `minReplicas` to match the replicas, that way you don't need to disable autoscaling.
+    Make sure **autoscaling** is `enabled: false`, or you can scale up the `minReplicas` to match the replicas, that way you don't need to disable autoscaling.

     > Note: The indentation should be **application.deployment.replicas**.